Zuehlke/cpp_example_project/README.md

 With this project, we want to provide an example and starting point for C++ projects (embedded and otherwise), especially regarding tooling.

-The project has initially been forked/copied from [Jason Turner's cpp_starter_project](https://github.com/lefticus/cpp_starter_project).
+The project has initially been forked/copied from [Jason Turner's cpp_starter_project](https://github.com/lefticus/cpp_starter_project) and is customised by Zühlke members and adapted to [Jason Turner's cmake_conan_boilerplate_template](https://github.com/cpp-best-practices/cmake_conan_boilerplate_template).

 ## Build Status